acidotony/accern/V1/terraform-landing-zone/connectivity/readme.md

 ## Remote State Configuration

-he Terraform state is stored in an Azure Storage Account.
+The Terraform state is stored in an Azure Storage Account.
 This setup ensures that the Terraform state file is securely stored and accessible by multiple team members for consistent deployments.
 The Storage Account must already be deployed in a different resource group, and the Terraform deployment process must have the necessary permissions to access this Storage Account.

 ### Backend Configuration